 Tracing the Roots of Nutrition Access, Implementation and Policy (2023-2024)

-This project team will support ongoing community-derived goals for the coordination of Durham’s food security organizations.
-Team members will collect novel data and insights regarding federal program utilization to effectively coordinate efforts among nonprofit, local government, faith-based and medical partners.
+This project team supported ongoing community-derived goals for the coordination of Durham’s food security organizations.
+Team members collected novel data and insights regarding federal program utilization to effectively coordinate efforts among nonprofit, local government, faith-based and medical partners.

-The team will operate under two complementary subgroups.
-One subgroup will focus on understanding the perspectives of community members and entities on how food and nutrition policies are implemented.
-Team members will look into how Durham and Duke entities have addressed food and nutrition security and broader social determinants of health, as well as these entities’ relationship to federal and state policies.
-They will seek to understand and compare community-based and engagement programs in Durham, including Root Causes’ Fresh Produce Program and Duke’s Benefits Enrollment Center, trace the motivation and support of these programs, and ascertain willingness and barriers toward federal integration to address hunger and nutrition in Durham.
+One subteam focused on understanding the perspectives of community members and entities on how food and nutrition policies are implemented.
+Team members looked into how Durham and Duke entities have addressed food and nutrition security and broader social determinants of health, as well as these entities’ relationship to federal and state policies.

-The second subgroup will focus on gaining a greater understanding of policies surrounding food and nutrition security and social support programs regarding social determinants of health at the federal, state and local level.
-Working closely with Duke’s World Food Policy Center, Department of Population Health Sciences, the Margolis Center for Health Policy and other campus and off-campus sites, team members will consider public and health-oriented policy.
-They will focus primarily on the Department of Agriculture’s Food and Nutrition Services programs and the potential integration of food-related benefits into Medicaid and health maintenance organizations.
+The second subteam focused on gaining a greater understanding of policies surrounding food and nutrition security and social support programs regarding social determinants of health at the federal, state and local level.
+Working closely with Duke’s World Food Policy Center, Department of Population Health Sciences, the Margolis Center for Health Policy and other campus and off-campus sites, team members considered public and health-oriented policy.

-Through literature reviews, site visits to policy-related centers at Duke and Durham, and interviews, team members will prioritize evaluating racial equity in service implementation and investigate the extent to which policies demonstrate innovative and effective methods improving health outcomes of historically excluded populations.
+Through literature reviews, site visits to policy-related centers at Duke and Durham, and interviews, team members prioritized evaluating racial equity in service implementation and investigated the extent to which policies demonstrate innovative and effective methods improving health outcomes of historically excluded populations.

 Timing